jovotech/jovo-framework/docs/04_app-logic/02_data/README.md

 ## How to Access Input

+ > With the update to Jovo v1.0, we changed the way you can access input values.
+Please read more below, or take a look at our migration document. // TODO

 There are two ways to get the inputs provided by a user: either by [adding parameters](#input-as-parameter) to  your `handlers` intent functions, or by using the [`getInput`](#getinput) method.

+How the input looks like
+// TODO

 ### Input as Parameter
 You can access input by adding parameters directly to your intent, like so: